Everything you need to know about Red Bull PlayStreets 2023

 Who's competing?

-Our very own Nico Porteous will be hitting the slopes ready to bring his best as well as four-time X Games gold medallist Nick Goepper, to recent Laax Open champion Andre Ragettli and Olympic gold medallist Sarah Hoefflin - the riders list at Red Bull Playstreets 2023 is objectively stacked.
+From four-time X Games gold medallist Nick Goepper, to recent Laax Open champion Andre Ragettli and Olympic gold medallist Sarah Hoefflin, the riders list at Red Bull Playstreets 2023 is objectively stacked.

 2 min